Nine Digital Shifts to Sustain B2B Companies During Trying Times Trends in Digital Innovation

 Identifying and pursuing quick digital wins that can also elevate future performance has become an immediate imperative for B2B leaders.
 The purpose of this article is to provide guidance on where to look and what to prioritize in each of the three transformational shifts.
 Our recommendations are based on the discussions with B2B leaders and examination of successful cases of B2B digital transformation we conducted for our forthcoming book The Definitive Guide to B2B Digital Transformation

 Digital Selling and Marketing:

-Account Based Marketing (ABM) has never been more important.
-It is a superior way to coordinate the efforts of sales, digital marketing and service to meet the information and relationship needs of the full set of stakeholders, influencers and decision makers in current accounts.
-ABM can be set up in basic form in a matter of weeks and then can expand and grow.
+Account-Based Marketing (ABM) has never been more important.
+It is a superior way to coordinate the efforts of sales, digital marketing and service to meet the information and relationship needs of the full set of stakeholders, influencers and decision-makers in current accounts.
+ABM can be set up in the basic form in a matter of weeks and then can expand and grow.
 When the economy improves it can take on the added task of improving prospecting and new customer acquisition.

 Digital Experience Innovation:

 Most mid-size and large corporate customers have a built-in divide between the purchasing department and the user of the supplier’s goods and services.
 In situations like the pandemic, operations become more siloed and day-to-day connections between the buyer, supplier and user can fray.
 Users can feel isolated and unserved.
 Digital experience innovation plays a valuable role by meeting the needs of the user around the clock with less human intervention from the purchasing team or the supplier.
 The use cases for user support span the entire customer experience.
 They include: